Jacqueline Maria Dias: Education

 She did her Diploma in Nursing at the Aga Khan University's School of Nursing in 1985.
 She then worked at the Aga Khan University Hospital for a few years.
 She proceeded abroad for a Bachelor of Science in Nursing degree in Canada.
 In 1991, she graduated summa cum laude from McMaster University.
-She returned to Pakistan to continue to work at the University.
+She returned to Pakistan to continue to work at the Aga Khan University.
 In 1996 she was awarded the Anne Marie Schimmel Scholarship, to pursue a degree in the UK.
 In 2000 she received a Master of Education degree in Educational Management, from the University of Wales.
 In 2013, she started work on a PhD from Ambrosiana University in Milan, Italy, which she completed in 2016.
 Later that year, Pakistan's first simulation center with mock operating rooms and patient manikins, the Centre for Innovation in Medical Education, was opened at the Aga Khan Hospital with Dias as its interim director.